All Episodes

 Is that true or is that not true?

-I listen, I'm laughing because it is so true.
+Listen, I'm laughing because it is so true.

 As they say, all good humor is rooted in the truth.

-Oh, New York Times, Trump told the Russians to fire, he fired the nutjob comedy and ease the pressure of this ridiculous investigation.
+Oh, New York Times, Trump told the Russians to fire.

 Anyway, it's absolutely insane.

-And so how bad is the breathless?
+And so, how bad is the Breathless?

-Well, where did I get that uh tape from?
+Where did I get that tape from?

 This guy.